Sales LeadershipCROVP of SalesGo-to-MarketScalingRevenue Operations

 Sometimes they also run deals.
 But if you hire one and expect them to be your closer on every big opportunity, you are paying for the wrong thing.

-Sales execution vs go to market strategy: The real difference nobody explains
+Sales execution vs go-to-market strategy: The real difference nobody explains

 The easiest way to separate the roles is this: